Raymoz101/gpu_stats/README.md

 Setup - https://www.influxdata.com/blog/getting-started-with-influxdb-2-0-scraping-metrics-running-telegraf-querying-data-and-writing-data/

-### One template of a worker dashboard and Farm Overview included, with different worker names the cells will break, do a find replace and this will work.
+### One template of a worker dashboard and Farm Overview included, with different worker names and bucker/org names the cells will break, edit the .json files in Notepad do a find replace and this will work.

 ### Make sure to replace variables in *gpu_stats.sh* with your own from InfluxDB 2.0
 Create or Copy `gpu_stats.sh` from repo into `/usr/local/bin/`